 Scroll down to view some of the most frequently asked questions we receive.
 Click on the question to view the answer!

 Nope!
 Walk-ins are always welcome during our public hours.
-If you are bringing a large group, calling ahead is always appreciated although not required unless your group wants to participate in a Field Trip program or other activity.
+If you are bringing a large group, calling ahead is always recommended to avoid potential traffic jams in our small space.

 Many museum visitors make a day of their trip to downtown Youngstown by stopping at several area attractions and educational destinations.
 View a partial list of these options below.
 The museum is also within walking distance of a variety of dining establishments.
 See a list of on and off campus dining options here.